Diego-Equis-Nunes/cse15l-lab-reports/lab report 5.md

 ## less -N

 The command `less -N` searches for a targeted file and returns its contents in a parsable manner, but with a column for the line numbers of contents.
 The command is written as `less -N <file_path>`.
-To learn directly about `grep -w` you can read [this source](https://phoenixnap.com/kb/less-command-in-linux) which I referenced.
+To learn directly about `less -N` you can read [this source](https://phoenixnap.com/kb/less-command-in-linux) which I referenced.

 Running `less -N` in `written_2/` using the command